-If your blog is single authored blog then you don’t need this setting.
-But if your blog is multi-authored blog or if you allow guest posting in your blog then you need this setting.
+If your blog is a single-authored blog then you don’t need this setting.
+But if your blog is a

-Tick off the anyone can register tick box under the membership option in general setting window to allow multiple author in your blog.
-Set the new user default role as contributor.
+Tick off the “anyone can register” tick box under the Membership option in general setting window to allow multiple authors in your blog.
+Set the New User Default Role as “Contributor”.

 Keep in mind allowing multiple author will also allow the spam registration.

 On the General setting window you can set the language also.

 If your target audiences are global then set international language like english (us).

 If your target audiences are local then set this language as your local language.

 Set your time zone so that your scheduled post goes online timely.

 11. Set Date and Time Format